Micky Van De Ven Scout Report At Tottenham Hotspur 2025/2026: Time For A New Environment? – Player Analysis

 Now, it’s looking unlikely he will stay past this season, especially if Spurs face relegation.

-In this Micky van de Ven scout report, we will take a look at the roles Micky van de Ven has been playing this season, strengths, weaknesses and which club he could fit better should he look for a move away.
+In this Micky van de Ven scout report, we will take a look at the roles Micky van de Ven has been playing this season, his strengths and weaknesses, how he fits into Roberto De Zerbi tactics, and which club he could fit better with should he look for a move away.

 Micky Van De Ven Strengths & Weaknesses

-A few characteristics can clearly be classified as Micky van de Ven’s strong suits.
+A few characteristics are clearly among Micky van de Ven’s strong suits.

 Availability and fitness are two of his biggest strengths.